RileyBerman/UCSB-ECON145-AutograderManual/README.md

 3. Committing and pushing the changes to the `main` branch on GitHub -- in particular, the `docs` folder, which contains the website files.
 4. The website will automatically update shortly.

-If I ever have the time (and sophistication), I will try to automate this process with GitHub Actions.
+If I ever have the time (and sophistication), I will try to automate steps 2-4 with GitHub Actions.

 For any questions or issues, please contact [riley.berman@gmail.com](mailto:riley.berman@gmail.com).